 In front of the Methodist Church in Ipswich where the old Town House once stood is a sign erected during the Massachusetts Tercentenary Celebrations that reads as follows:

 “Here on August 23, 1687, the Citizens of Ipswich. led by the Reverend John Wise, denounced the levy of taxes by the arbitrary government of Sir Edmund Andros, and from their protest sprang the American Revolution of 1689.

-2 North Main Street, the John Appleton house (1707) - This was the first house in Ipswich to have a third story, which was removed by Daniel Noyes around 1768 after he bought the house.
-In 1962 the Appleton House was purchased by Exxon, which intended to build a gas station on the site.
+2 North Main Street, the John Appleton house (1707) - In 1962 the Appleton House was purchased by Exxon, which intended to build a gas station on the site.
 The Ipswich Heritage Trust was formed to save the house, the first major preservation action in Ipswich.
-6 South Main Street, the Shoreborne Wilson – Samuel Appleton house (1685) - This house was built by joiner Sherborne Wilson,.
+6 South Main Street, the Shoreborne Wilson – Samuel Appleton house (1685, greatly altered) - This house was built by joiner Sherborne Wilson,.
 The house was purchased in 1702 by Col. Samuel Appleton, the eldest son of Major Samuel Appleton.
 At the time it was still a two-room central chimney structure, and it is believed that Appleton expanded the building on the southeast side.
 The house is listed in the National Historic Register of Historic Places.